KGLA (AM): History

 Due to programming changes in 2012 by the new management and after 10 years on the air on WFNO, Suplemento the cultural radio magazine hosted by broadcasting veterans Rafael Shabetai and Claudia Losúa-Vivanco decided to end its show on WFNO and moved to another local station, KGLA Tropical 1540AM-105.7FM, on its original air time of Saturday mornings.
 In 2012 management decided to move the show from its original airtime on Saturday morning to Sunday mornings.
-The show lost all its advertisers and most of its audience, due to the fact the vast majority of the Hispanic audience was attending church services in the time slot that was allowed to them.
-The last show broadcast on WFNO aired on 12/29/2013.
+The show lost all of its advertisers and most of its audience, due to the fact the vast majority of the Hispanic audience was attending church services in the time slot that was allowed to them.
+The last show broadcast on WFNO aired on December 29, 2013.
 It can be heard now on KGLA.